pkexamples/PreformAutomation/README.md

 ## Measurement result processing

 The `MarkSlice` command in both the `PK2650` and `PK2660` modules allows you to specify a results processor (explained below) to execute after all the angular position scans have been completed for a specific z-postion.
 The `MarkSlice` command should be issued after issuing the `NewSlice` command.
 After issuing the sequence of commands needed to execute the scan(s) and compute the slice result, the `ProcessResults` command causes the specified results processor(s) to execute.
-See the illustrative snippet below:
+See the snippet below showing the `NewSlice` and `MarkSlice` commands used in the context of a measurement sequence:

 ```py
 for z in z_positions: